EC528-Fall-2025/Kagenti-AIWorkloads/README.md

   - **Proposing New Features**: If a use case requires a new feature to be added to the core platform, we will propose and document it.
 We will work with IBM engineers to implement these features and bring them to Kagenti.
 - **Demos and Documentation**: We will create examples and demos that showcase Kagenti's capabilities, particularly for the new use cases we develop.
 This includes creating clear, step-by-step documentation to facilitate adoption and demonstrate the platform's potential.
 - **UI Enhancements**: We will enhance the Kagenti UI to support new use cases.
 This includes improving usability, adding features that align with our project goals, and refining the overall design for a more intuitive user experience.
+- **Platform Feature Developmen (all components)**: We will be building contributing directly via GitHub pull-requests into the Kagenti core platform (authorization pattern, MCP gateway, and operator) wherever the priorities of the IBM team lie.
+This includes but is not limited to fixing bugs, adding features, or developing scripts for installation.

 ### Out of Scope
-- **Core Platform Feature Developmen**t: This is still up for more discussion, but we will not be building new features directly into the Kagenti core platform, especially in the authorization pattern and MCP gateway.
-Our work is focused on using the existing platform to build new applications and use cases.
-- **Kagenti Operator Development**: We will not be working on the Kagenti Operator, which manages the agent lifecycle.
-Our focus is on the agents and the UI, not the underlying Kubernetes orchestration component.
 - **Deep Technical Modifications to Existing Agents**: While we may modify agents to suit our use cases, we will not be undertaking major refactoring or deep technical work on the codebase of pre-existing agents outside the scope of our project.
+- **Training Agents or Models**: We will not be training or optimizing models for specific use cases.
+- **OpenShift Integration**: We will not be working on OpenShift integration for Kagenti, only vanilla Kubernetes.

 ## Solution Concept
 ![Alt text](images/weather-demo.png?raw=true)
 We will adopt the existing Weather Demo architecture (above) as a reference point for our work.
 Our new demos will follow a similar pattern, ensuring alignment with Kagenti’s design principles while expanding its set of practical examples.
+We will also be working off this architecture when working on GitHub issues to extend the project's functionalities.

 ### Global Architecture Structure:
 The Kagenti platform provides the foundation for our work.
 Its Kubernetes operator, REST API, and built-in SPIRE integration allow us to securely orchestrate AI agents at scale.
 Building on this architecture, our contributions will extend the platform across multiple layers: